QUICK LINKS: Submit a Question to CAAR | COVID- 19 Articles & Resources | Q&A Responses | Webinar Details

 As Provinces announce more economic restrictions associated with COVID-19 spread, we encourage all jurisdictions the agriculture supply chain be identified as an essential service.

 As more restrictions are implemented, unintentional disruptions to the agricultural supply chain are likely to occur.
-It is with this in mind, CAAR has developed an online Agri-Retailer Support & Resource Area.
-As issues occur, Canadian Agri-Retailers are encouraged to submit questions or reporting’s identifying supply chain disruptions.
+It is with this in mind, CAAR has developed an online Ag Retailer Support & Resource Area.
+As issues occur, Canadian Ag Retailers are encouraged to submit questions or reporting’s identifying supply chain disruptions.

 The questions, answers and comments will be posted here for public view.